XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 * Tap Google search bar at top of homescreen.
 "Close" Help build a better keyboard prompt.
 * Go to 6 dots (bottom homescreen), and "Settings".
 From within settings...
 * Screen lock -> None
-> Xprize field tests posted regular analytic data to a local network FTP, so we set up regular Wifi autoconnected based on their specific credentials.
+> XPRIZE field tests posted regular analytic data to a local network FTP, so we set up regular Wifi autoconnected based on their specific credentials.
 * Wifi -> Add Network -> Manually fill out WE WORK Wifi Credentials

     * SSID: XPRIZE